 There is a lot to get through, so buckle up!

-TRAVELING TIP: If you are travelling from the UK, particularly from England, don’t forget to price up the Eurostar, as well as flights, to make sure you get the best deal.
-For more tips on travelling on a budget, check out my related reads below.
+TRAVELING TIP: If you are traveling from the UK, particularly from England, don’t forget to price up the Eurostar, as well as flights, to make sure you get the best deal.
+For more tips on traveling on a budget, check out my related reads below.

 - 4 Ways to Cut Costs and Travel For Less on a Shoestring Budget